Johannes29/todo-web-app/README.md

 # To Do Web App
-A simple webb app for keeping track of tasks
+A simple web app for keeping track of tasks

 ## Development setup
 Make a virtual environment for Python